asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 - HTTP checks if a given URL endpoint served by the container, and evaluates the HTTPS status response code
-- Container execution check - a command typically a script that is run at intervals to verify that the container is behaving as expected. a non zero exit code from the command results in a liveness check failure.
+- Container execution check - a command typically a script that is run at intervals to verify that the container is behaving as expected.
+Non zero exit code from the command results in a liveness check failure.
 - TCP socket check - Checks that a TCP connection can be established on a specific TCP port in the app pod.

 Note that the HTTP response code is a three digit number supplied by the server as part of the HTTP response headers in